Digitally Sign an Office of the Federal Register Document

 All we need is MS Word 2010 or later?

 Yes, that and your signing credential, either the one on your PIV card or the one your agency purchased that is currently installed on your computer.

-We purchased our signing certificates from GPO or another vendor.
+We purchased our signing certificates from a PKI vendor.
 We use them to sign, which creates the “p7m” file.
 What do we do now?

-If you are using purchased certificates, such as from an Entrust vendor, you can continue to use them.
+If you are using purchased certificates, such as from a trusted PKI vendor, you can continue to use them.
 Instead of being on a PIV card, your certificate is installed on your computer.
 Follow the Add Invisible Digital Signatures in MS Word instructions above to sign your MS Word file.

 How do I identify the Purchased Certificates and PIV Card Certificates when signing a document?

 When checking for the correct certificate, as detailed in Step 7 of the Add Invisible Digital Signatures in MS Word instructions above, note the different icons for the PIV and purchased certificates: